Allaman/knowledge.rootknecht.net/pages/01.home/docker-tricks/item.md

 ---

 ## Prevent a container from exiting
 After starting a service via docker-compose Docker will shut it down if there is no process running.
-To prevent that you can call a "dummy" service in this case a simple ping.
+To prevent that you can call a "dummy" endless command - in this case by overriding the entrypoint with a simple ping.
 ```yaml
 entrypoint: ping localhost
 ```